Tesla Stock: Headed to $300?

 *Stock Advisor returns as of June 5, 2023

-Daniel Sparks has no position in any of the stocks mentioned.
-His clients may own shares of the companies mentioned.
-The Motley Fool has positions in and recommends Tesla.
-The Motley Fool recommends General Motors and recommends the following options: long January 2025 $25 calls on General Motors.
+John Ballard has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Apple and Tesla.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.